-The dwellings proposed would have a Gross Internal Floor Area (GIA) in excess of the minimum requirements.
+The dwelling proposed would have a Gross Internal Floor Area (GIA) of 79.8 sqm, meeting minimum requirements of 70sqm for a two-bedroom dwelling of 2-beds for 3 occupants.
 Although internally the environment would be perceived materially different to new builds, this is due to historic fabric and low ceilings of such historic buildings.
 This, however, by no means would result in an unacceptable environment.
 Once adequately repaired and refurbished, the internal environment would be satisfactory.
 No concerns are raised in this respect.

-Externally, the properties would be provided with limited outdoor amenity space for recreation purposes, however the Local Planning Authority does not have any standards set in the local policies.
-The constraints and historical value and use of the subject building in a central location result in a limited outdoor space, however the fact there is public open space within walking distance, the onsite shortage in this case would not be fatal to the application.
+Externally, the property would be provided with limited outdoor amenity space for recreation purposes.
+A balcony only, however the Local Planning Authority does not have any standards set in the local policies.
+Additionally, the site constraints, historical value and use of the subject building in a central location result in a limited outdoor space, however the fact there is public open space within walking distance, the on-site shortage in this case would not be fatal to the application.

-- Mix of residential accommodation
+Mix of residential accommodation

-The proposal contains small units of accommodation, 2-bedroom dwellings.
+The proposal contains a small unit of accommodation, a 2-bedroom dwelling.
 Adopted policy H1 (Market Housing) and its supporting text make clear that the highest housing need in the district is 2 beds and 3 beds dwellings.
-As such, the proposal would comply with adopted policies H1 and H6 of the HLP32, policy 4 of the ONWNP and the NPPF 2021 in this regard.
+As such, the proposal would comply with adopted policies H1 and H6 of the HLP32, policy 4 of the ONWNP and the NPPF 2021 in these regards.